 Definition of the problem:

-As mentioned before DQD properties are defined by gates positioned on top of the nanowire (Figure 2).
-Static voltage on gates G1 and G2 creates potential wells forming double quantum dot system.
-For operating this DQD as a qubit it need to be isolated from the ohmic contacts, what is role of G3 and G5.
+As mentioned before DQD are defined by gates positioned on top of the nanowire (Figure 2).
+Static voltage on gates G1 and G2 create the potential wells forming the double quantum dot system.
+For operating this DQD as a qubit it needs to be isolated from the ohmic contacts, which can be achieved by G3 and G5.

-Since the charge transport through DQD is forbidden, all readout techniques based on charge transport are not sensitive enough, for measurement to be fast enough – signal very small – integration time very large to achieve acceptable SNR.
+Since the charge transport through the DQD is forbidden, all readout techniques based on charge transport are not applicable since no current is flowing through the device.
+(I doubt that you would be able to see sth even if you integrate long enough.
+How long would you need to integrate to see a let’s say 0.1fA current signal?).
 Readout techniques in this category are DC current readout, AC current readout and ohmic reflectometry.

-Usual solution to this problem is to place additional, separated quantum dot in form of single electron (hole) transistor or quantum point contact, called charge sensor (Figure 1), electrostatically coupled and thus sensitive to charge configuration in DQD.
-Charge sensor itself is well coupled to ohmic contacts thus it is suitable for charge transport measurements and ohmic reflectometry.
+A usual solution to this problem is to place next to the DQD an additional, separated quantum dot in the form of a single electron (hole) transistor or quantum point contact, called charge sensor (Figure 1).
+The charge sensor is electrostatically coupled and thus sensitive to the charge configuration in the DQD.
+The charge sensor itself is well coupled to ohmic contacts thus it is suitable for charge transport measurements and ohmic reflectometry.